Alf Daniel Moen

 Alf Daniel Moen (born 2 February 1950) is a Norwegian forester and politician for the Labour Party.
-He lives in Hegra and was mayor of Stjørdal from 1986 to 1994 and from 1995 to 1999.
+He lives in Hegra and was mayor of Stjørdal Municipality from 1986 to 1994 and from 1995 to 1999.
 Moen has been leader of the county cabinet of Nord-Trøndelag county municipality since 2003, and was reelected in 2007.
 He took over as the political leader of the Landsdelsutvalget (Regional Council) in 2009.